JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2021-12-27-roberta_token_classifier_ticker_en.md

 ## Description

-This model was imported from `Hugging Face` and it's been trained on [Kaggle dataset](https://www.kaggle.com/omermetinn/tweets-about-the-top-companies-from-2015-to-2020), leveraging `RoBERTa` embeddings and `RobertaForTokenClassification` for NER purposes.
+This model has been trained on [Kaggle dataset](https://www.kaggle.com/omermetinn/tweets-about-the-top-companies-from-2015-to-2020), leveraging `RoBERTa` embeddings and `RobertaForTokenClassification` for NER purposes.

 ## Predicted Entities